Imran Khan to announce date of dissolution of assemblies on December 17 - ExBulletin

 “Their interests and the interests of the nation are poles apart.”

-The PTI leader said no country can progress without rule of law and justice, saying Pakistan was “on the brink of destruction” as there was “no rule of law”.
+The PTI leader said that no country can progress without rule of law and justice, saying Pakistan was on the ‘edge of destruction’ as there was ‘no rule of law’.

 “Why are we here?
-Because the poor are in jail while the powerful are given NROs, get their cases closed and come back to the country,” the former prime minister said.
+Because the poor are in jail while the powerful get NROs, get their cases closed and come back to the country,” the former prime minister said.

 Khan said documentaries have been shot and books written about the corruption of two families belonging to the Pakistan Muslim League-Nawaz (PML-N) and the Pakistan People’s Party (PPP).